-6 hours (3 didactic/3 clinical).
+6 hours.
 This course addresses population focused health promotion, and disease and injury prevention based on determinants of local, national and global health including lifestyle, environmental, cultural, and genetic factors.
 Addresses evidence-based clinical prevention responses, including information technology, inter-professional collaboration, population-focused advocacy partnerships, and the caring role of the professional registered nurse to improve population health and minimize the consequences of mass emergencies.

-Prerequisites: NURS 301 Nursing Care of Adults with Acute Conditions, NURS 302 Nursing Care of Adults with Complex Conditions, NURS 411 Mental Health Nursing and Senior standing in the nursing program or instructor permission.
+Prerequisites: NURS 302 Nursing Care of Adults with Complex Conditions, and Senior standing in the Nursing Program, or instructor permission.